What is an entrepreneur?

 Before becoming an entrepreneur, it is important to consider the following points:

-- requirements for setting up a business;
+- the requirements for setting up a business;

-- training to become an entrepreneur ;
+- training to become an entrepreneur;

-Conditions for setting up a company
+Conditions for creating a company

 Training to become an entrepreneur

-- professional licenses in entrepreneurship ;
+- professional degrees in entrepreneurship;

-- Business schools ;
+- business schools ;

 - MOOCs on entrepreneurship;

-- employee relations (motivation, leadership, team management).
+- the relationships with your employees (motivation, leadership, team management).

 What are the advantages of entrepreneurship?

-- be your own boss;
+- Be your own boss;

-- manage your schedule ;
+- manage your schedule;

-- expand your professional network ;
+- expand your professional network;

-- simplified administrative formalities ;
+- simplified administrative procedures;

 -